Three ways to do a two-way ANOVA with Python

 print(df.anova('len', sub='id', bfactors=['supp', 'dose']))Code language: Python (python)

-The ANOVA tables of Pyvttbl contains a lot of more information compared to that of statsmodels.
-Actually, Pyvttbl output contains an effect size measure; the generalized omega squared.
+The ANOVA tables in Pyvttbl contain much more information than those in statsmodels.
+Actually, Pyvttbl output contains an effect size measure: the generalized omega squared.

 Measure: len